micro/micro/README.md

     src="https://img.shields.io/badge/twitter-follow-blue.svg"></a>
 </p>

 Micro is an API first development platform.
 It addresses the core requirements for building apps in the cloud by providing a set of services which act as the building blocks of any platform.
-Micro deals with the complexity of distributed systems and provides simpler programmable abstractions for developers to build on.
+Micro deals with the complexity of distributed systems and provides simpler programmable APIs for developers to build on.

 ## Overview